Bundamba

 PROFILE FAQ

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 24 projects that may impact the area.
+The performance of an area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 24 projects that are expected to impact the area.
 Notable projects include Bundamba State Secondary College Redevelopment, Bundamba Industrial Precinct Expansion, Bundamba Creek Environmental Restoration & Linear Park, and Munro Development.
-The following list details those likely most relevant.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.